Compact Bonnet Pairs: isometric tori with the same curvatures: Concluding remarks

 \section{Concluding remarks}

 We establish that the metric and mean curvature do not determine a unique compact surface, by providing the first set of examples of compact Bonnet pairs.
+Moreover, we prove that a real analytic metric does not determine a unique compact immersion.
 It was unexpected that the construction we found has a functional freedom in it.
 There appears to be a lot left to understand and explore.
 We state some open questions to stimulate further research and the development of new techniques.

 \begin{question}[Embedded examples] Do there exist compact Bonnet tori where both surfaces are embedded? \end{question}

 \begin{question}[Tori classification: No planarity assumption] Do there exist compact Bonnet pairs from isothermic tori without one family of planar (or spherical) curvature lines?
 More generally, can one classify all compact Bonnet pairs that are tori? \end{question}